xinquanatcolezhu/configs/emacs-notes.md

-# How to sync ENV vairable.
+# How to sync path ENV vairable between shell and Emacs

 ## create emacs env file
 .bashrc